PoisotLab/ms_metaweb_transfer/manuscript.md

 motion model, which is a conservative approach in the absence of strong hypotheses about the nature of phylogenetic signal in the network decomposition [@Litsios2012EffPhy].
-This uses the estimated feature vectors for the European mammals to create a state reconstruction for all species (conceptually, a trait-based mammalian phylogeny using generality and vulnerability traits) and allows us to impute the missing (latent) trait data for the Canadian species that are not already in the European network.
+This uses the estimated feature vectors for the European mammals to create a state reconstruction for all species (conceptually something akin to a trait-based mammalian phylogeny using generality and vulnerability traits) and allows us to impute the missing (latent) trait data for the Canadian species that are not already in the European network.
 We assumed that all traits (*i.e.* the feature vectors for the left and right subspaces) were independent, which is a reasonable assumption as every trait/dimension added to the t-SVD has an *additive* effect to the one before it.
 The Brownian motion algorithm returns the *average* value of the trait, and its upper and lower bounds.
 Because we do not estimate other parameters of the traits' distributions, we considered that every species trait is represented as a uniform distribution between these